-Can diet drinks cause type 2 diabetes?
+Can you reverse type 2 diabetes?

 If you have either type 1 or type 2 diabetes and observe fasting during Ramadan, are there any special precautions you can take to ensure you stay well?